stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 9.1: Ensure Use of Only Fully Supported Browsers and Email Clients
+## Safeguard 9.1: Ensure Use of Only Fully Supported Browsers and Email Clients

 **Dependencies:** 2.01